seanpue/graphtransliterator/docs/usage.rst

 On Match Rules
 --------------
-Graph Transliterator allows the specification of strings to be inserted before the productions of transliteration rules.
+Graph Transliterator allows strings to be inserted right before the productions of transliteration rules.
 These take as parameters:

 - a list of **previous token classes**, preceding the location of the transliteration